 Materials: Dark orange/red crystal hand blown glass in a globe/apple form.
 The inside is white (incamiciato).
 Chromed metal (iron) lid, rod and parts.
 Metal and porcelain socket.

 Cord Length: 80 cm / 31.49’’

 Width: ∅ 34 cm / 13.38”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

-Any type of light bulb can be used. but preferably a white/opaque bulb.
-Clear bulbs creates stripes on the glass and therefor also on the walls.
+Any type of light bulb can be used, but preferably a white/opaque bulb.
+Clear bulbs creates stripes on the glass and therefore also on the walls.

 Designer: To be appraised.